JuliaDynamics/ConcurrentSim.jl/README.md

 [![SimJulia](http://pkg.julialang.org/badges/SimJulia_nightly.svg)](http://pkg.julialang.org/?pkg=SimJulia&ver=nightly)
 [![Documentation Status](https://readthedocs.org/projects/simjuliajl/badge/?version=latest)](https://readthedocs.org/projects/simjuliajl/?badge=latest)

-**SimJulia** is a combined continuous time / discrete event process oriented simulation framework written in [Julia](http://julialang.org) inspired by the Simula library **DISCO** and the Python library [SimPy](http://simpy.sourceforge.net/).
+**SimJulia** is a combined continuous time / discrete event process oriented simulation framework written in [Julia](http://julialang.org/) inspired by the Simula library [DISCO](w.akira.ruc.dk/~keld/research/DISCO/) and the Python library [SimPy](http://simpy.sourceforge.net/).

 **Note:** for the moment the continuous time part is not operational.
 A *quantized state system* (QSS) solver is being developed for continuous system simulation.
 Users that need this feature can use the version 2.1 with the old SimPy API and a suboptimal Runge-Kutta continuous time integrator.

 #### Release Notes

-* Version 0.3 synchronizes the API with SimPy.
+* Version 0.3 synchronizes the API with SimPy v3.
 * It is a complete rewrite allowing a more powerful and unified discrete event approach.
 * All examples of the SimPy distribution are implemented.
+* 10 min tutorial is included to start using SimJulia

 #### ToDo

-* Add the documentation.
+* Add further documentation.
 * Integrate the to be written QSS solver.
 * Reintroduce the *Monitor* feature of the 0.2 version.